Surgical Care Practice MSc

 How you'll be assessed

-- The Direct Observation of Procedural Skills (DOPS), where you will perform a specific practical procedure that is directly observed
+The Direct Observation of Procedural Skills (DOPS), where you will perform a specific practical procedure that is directly observed

-- Case-based Discussion (CbD), requiring the evaluation of your performance in the management of a patient.
+Case-based Discussion (CbD), requiring the evaluation of your performance in the management of a patient.
 This will provide an indication of your competence in areas such as clinical reasoning, decision-making and the application of medical knowledge in relation to patient care

-- Clinical Evaluation Exercise (CEX), where a clinical encounter with a patient is evaluated to provide an indication of your competence in skills essential for outstanding clinical care.
+Clinical Evaluation Exercise (CEX), where a clinical encounter with a patient is evaluated to provide an indication of your competence in skills essential for outstanding clinical care.

 Who will be teaching you

-You will be taught by tutors from the Faculty of Health, Social Care and Medicine who have the experience and expertise to deliver the applied elements of this MSc via lessons, seminars and discussions.
+You will be taught by tutors from the Faculty of Health, Social Care and Medicine who have the experience and expertise to deliver the applied elements of this MSc via lectures, seminars and discussions.
 In addition, teaching will be provided by associate lecturers who are either medically qualified, or employed as qualified surgical care practitioners.

 Should you accept an offer of a place to study with us and formally enrol as a student, you will be subject to the provisions of the regulations, rules, codes, conditions and policies which apply to our students.
 These are available at www.edgehill.ac.uk/studentterms.